ddooley/ddooley.github.io/_pages/docs/data-categorical.md

 [//]: # (A simplified model could shift the burden of choice enumeration directly to value specification. )

 [//]: # (Note that as future versions of a standard occur, it may be feasible to attach individuals of past standards to them if no semantics have changed, thus simplifying data analysis.)

-*Note that in the past OBI used/tried [`categorical measurement datum`](http://purl.obolibrary.org/obo/OBI_0000938){:target="_blank"} for enumerating categorical choices, with a [`has category label`](http://purl.obolibrary.org/obo/OBI_0000999){:target="_blank"} object property that linked to a set or class of permissible terms (as shown in OBI's existing `handedness value specification` example).
-This class and relation is being discouraged in favour of the categorical value specification approach.*

 ## Unworkable , REVISE